Many county workflows in Montana still turn on identifying the correct district or local health office first. Seen in 2 county pages.

 Montana's main wrinkle is that COSA, sanitary restrictions, and local-review or replacement-area issues can make one lot look straightforward on paper while the real wastewater path is already wider and more local.
 Final design, permit timing, and approval still need local verification.

 Montana quote conversations get more real once you know whether the lot already has COSA or sanitary restrictions, whether the local health department still owns the drainfield permit, and whether DEQ-4 site-risk paperwork already widens the project.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Montana